turbot/steampipe-plugin-kubernetes/docs/index.md

 ## Helm Charts

 The plugin also supports configuring Helm charts and allows the users to query the metadata, templates, and deployed versions of the configured charts using Steampipe.
-It also does rendering the templates and returns the resulting manifest after communicating with the kubernetes cluster without actually creating any resources on the cluster.
+It also renders the templates and returns the resulting manifest after communicating with the kubernetes cluster without actually creating any resources on the cluster.

-The plugin has the below `helm_*` tables that tells about the configured charts.
-For example:
+The plugin supports the following `helm_*` tables to query Helm configurations:

 - [helm_chart](https://hub.steampipe.io/plugins/turbot/kubernetes/tables/helm_chart)
 - [helm_release](https://hub.steampipe.io/plugins/turbot/kubernetes/tables/helm_release)